Cunard Line: Disruption by airliners, Cunard Eagle and BOAC-Cunard (1950–1968)

-BOAC countered Eagle's move to establish itself as a full-fledged scheduled transatlantic competitor on its Heathrow—JFK flagship route by forming BOAC-Cunard as a new £30 million joint venture with Cunard.
+BOAC countered Eagle's move to establish itself as a full-fledged scheduled transatlantic competitor on its Heathrow–JFK flagship route by forming BOAC-Cunard as a new £30 million joint venture with Cunard.
 BOAC contributed 70% of the new company's capital and eight Boeing 707s.
-Cunard Eagle's long-haul scheduled operation – including the two new 707s – was absorbed into BOAC-Cunard before delivery of the second 707, in June 1962.Aeroplane – World Transport Affairs: C.E.A. hands over mid-Atlantic service, Vol. 104, No. 2659, p.
-12, Temple Press, London, 4 October 1962 BOAC-Cunard leased any spare aircraft capacity to BOAC to augment the BOAC mainline fleet at peak times.
+Cunard Eagle's long-haul scheduled operation – including the two new 707s – was absorbed into BOAC-Cunard before delivery of the second 707, in June 1962.
+BOAC-Cunard leased any spare aircraft capacity to BOAC to augment the BOAC mainline fleet at peak times.
 As part of this deal, BOAC-Cunard also bought flying hours from BOAC for using the latter's aircraft in the event of capacity shortfalls.
 This maximised combined fleet use.
 The joint fleet use agreement did not cover Cunard Eagle's European scheduled, trooping and charter operations.
 However, the joint venture was not successful for Cunard and lasted only until 1966, when BOAC bought out Cunard's share.
 Cunard also sold a majority holding in the remainder of Cunard Eagle back to its founder in 1963.

 Within ten years of the introduction of jet airliners in 1958, most of the conventional Atlantic liners were gone.
 Mauretania was retired in 1965, Queen Mary and Caronia in 1967, and Queen Elizabeth in 1968.
 Two of the new intermediate liners were sold by 1970 and the other two were converted to cruise ships.
 All Cunard ships flew both the Cunard and White Star Line house flags until 4 November 1968, when the last White Star ship, Nomadic was withdrawn from service.
 After this, the White Star flag was no longer flown and all remnants of both White Star Line and Cunard-White Star Line were retired.